TCashion/obNoxious/README.md

 # obNoxious

 ## The problem

 #### What is a noxious weed?

-Noxious weeds are a major issue in the realm of ecological conservation.
-Plant species brought from other continents and transplanted into wild environments tend to crowd out native vegetation due to their lack of natural competitors.
-This is an issue worldwide, but this app focuses on invasive species in North America, specifically the United States.
+Noxious weeds are a major issue in ecological conservation.
+Plant species brought from other continents and introduced into wild environments tend to out-compete and crowd out native vegetation.
+This can result in widespread loss of habitat for both native plant and animal species.

 When I initially set out to create this app, I was unable to find an API containing current, reliable, and public data specific to noxious weeds.
-So, with the help of the NatureServeExpolorer API (an extensive database of most plant and animal species in North America), I set out to create a public API.
+So, with the help of the NatureServe Explorer (an extensive database of most plant and animal species in North America), I set out to create a public API to fill this gap in public resources.

 ## The solution

+Inasive species are an issue worldwide, but this app focuses on those species invading North America, specifically the United States.

 The obNoxious app servers two purposes:

-* 1) To provide an API resource available to the public containing identifying information about noxious plant species.
+* 1) To provide an API resource available to the public that contains identifying information about noxious plant species.
-* 2) To provide an interface for authenticated users to report sightings of noxious species, thereby building a user-supported database mapping the distribution of some of the most tenacious invaders.
+* 2) To provide an interface for authenticated users to report sightings of noxious species, thereby building a user-supported database that maps the distribution of some of the US's most tenacious invaders.

 ## Accessing the API